Cancer patients like Jobs face risks from treatment

 Jobs may be "confronting both the liver transplant related specific problems, as well as the cancer itself," Lo said.
 "Whenever you put patients on immunosuppressant medications, there's always a risk that it could take away natural resistance, so the cancer could grow faster."

-Although this cancer is broadly lumped in with pancreatic cancer, neuroendocrine tumors have a different nature from most pancreatic tumors, which are highly lethal and which kill 95 percent of patients within five years.
+Although this cancer is broadly lumped in with pancreatic cancer, neuroendocrine tumours have a different nature from most pancreatic tumours, which are highly lethal and which kill 95 percent of patients within five years.

-Neuroendocrine tumors are more easily treated and less aggressive.
+Neuroendocrine tumours are more easily treated and less aggressive.
 According to the National Cancer Institute, there are only 200 to 1,000 new cases a year.

-Jobs had a neuroendocrine tumor removed in 2004 and said afterward all the cancer was gone, and that he did not require chemotherapy or radiation treatment.
+Jobs had a neuroendocrine tumour removed in 2004 and said afterward all the cancer was gone, and that he did not require chemotherapy or radiation treatment.

 But he remained noticeably thin, even gaunt, and took time off in 2009 to deal with what he initially termed a hormone imbalance, again giving few details.

-Islet-cell tumors can cause over-secretion of hormones, including insulin, into the bloodstream, wreaking havoc on digestion and leading to drastic weight loss.
+Islet-cell tumours can cause over-secretion of hormones, including insulin, into the bloodstream, wreaking havoc on digestion and leading to drastic weight loss.
 They are usually easily removed surgically, but recur in roughly half of patients, doctors say, possibly spreading to other organs.
-(Editing by Michele Gershberg and Carol Bishopric)

-* SENSIENT TECHNOLOGIES CORPORATION REPORTS RESULTS FOR THE QUARTER AND YEAR ENDED DECEMBER 31, 2016

-WINNIPEG, Manitoba, Feb 9 Agrium Inc , a Canadian fertilizer maker and the world's biggest farm retailer, on Thursday forecast a less profitable year than expected.